fresheneesz/bitcoinThroughputAnalysis/README.md

 We should remember that people like Luke Jr are right to worry about our Bitcoin's curent state.
 It is unsafe to raise the maximum block size at the moment until new scaling technologies are incorporated into Bitcoin.
 In fact, it was unsafe to have increased the maximum blocksize during segwit.
 We can build a safe currency in the near future, but for now we need to be patient and understand the limitations of the technology we have today.

-# Apendix A - Derivation of Initial Block Download equations
+# Appendix A - Derivation of Initial Block Download equations

 The time it will take to download the necessary parts of the blockchain at a given date can be given by: